HIV Treatment Guidelines

 • Having a severely weakened immune system.
 This can mean it takes longer to restore your immune system to full strength and you to full health.
 Recent studies have shown that delaying treatment can increase the chances that people living with HIV will develop AIDS and other serious illnesses.

-• Having an increased chance of immune reconstitution syndrome when you begin taking HIV drugs
+• Having an increased chance of immune reconstitution syndrome when you begin taking HIV drugs.
+The syndrome happens when the immune system responds to the medications with too much inflammation at once, temporarily making symptoms worse.

 • Transmitting HIV to others, including sexual partners – or babies, if you become pregnant